-The preliminary draft LRFP includes a series of proposals that directly impact the future use of district facilities.
-The public is encouraged to visit the Long Range Facilities Plan Public Consultation website, attend upcoming open houses and complete the online surveys to ensure that their input is incorporated into the final LFRP.
+The District continues to encourage the public to submit feedback through the Long Range Facilities Plan Public Consultation website, attend upcoming open houses and complete the latest online survey to ensure that their input is incorporated into the final LRFP.

 The Richmond School District and the City of Richmond are collaborating to promote February as ERASE Bullying Month and we are inviting everyone to wear something pink on February 28th.
 Our collective goal is to ensure that Richmond is a respectful, safe, caring and connected community that values individual differences.